 The ability to market yourself effectively is a skill you will use throughout your career in media so why not create an online presence that could assist with targeting your speculative applications, use social or professional networking sites like Facebook and LinkedIn.

 A good starting place to secure work experience is with the university, some courses offer the opportunity to undertake a work placement with a media or related company, so speak to your tutors to see what is available.
 You might also like to check out the student union and discover what volunteering opportunities they have within their various media channels; see if they need presenters for the union radio or television stations.
 Victory Media provides high quality shows online and across the campus, find out if they are recruiting staff for forthcoming projects.
 Explore ccitv, is there a chance to get involved in any of their films?
 There could be a multitude of opportunities here for you to gain excellent experience.

 Careers and Employability offers current students and graduates access to a Virtual Volunteering Bank which provides local opportunities to undertake alongside your studies.
 Similarly you can access these opportunities through the paper-based bank located in the Careers and Employability centre.
-If you wish to instigate voluntary work experience during the vacation periods please refer the 'External sites' on the voluntary work experience section of our website.
+If you wish to instigate voluntary work experience during the vacation periods please refer to the 'External sites' on the voluntary work experience section of our website.

 Outside the university think about small and medium size companies as well as large organisations; it is worth remembering that most big media businesses organise their work experience placements up to a year in advance so start early and take the initiative!